-- We advocate for clients during Peoria wrongful death claims on a contingency fee basis.
+- We advocate for clients during wrongful death claims on a contingency fee basis.
 You only pay us after we win an award, and only if we succeed.

 How Does Arizona Define Wrongful Death?

 Any death that a person or entity causes by a wrongful act, neglect or default meets the definition of wrongful death in Arizona.
-A test to see if you have grounds for a claim is asking whether your loved one would have been able to file a personal injury claim in Peoria had he or she survived the injury.
+A test to see if you have grounds for a claim is asking whether your loved one would have been able to file a personal injury claim had he or she survived the injury.
 If so, your family most likely has a wrongful death claim.
 A free, confidential evaluation with a Peoria wrongful death lawyer at The Law Offices of John Phebus can help you understand whether you have a case.

 Who Can File a Wrongful Death Claim?